 Is This a Standalone DJ Controller?

-No. In order to use this controller, you’ll need to use either your PC or a tablet to run the included DJing software programs.
-This is pretty standard for most controllers in this price range.
+No. In order to use the Mixon 4, you’ll need to use either your PC or a tablet to run the included DJing software programs.
+This is pretty standard for most DJ controllers in this price range.